Hisma/cline-rules-workflows/docs/rules/how-to-setup-rules.md

 ## Prerequisites

 - Cline VSCode extension installed (v3.17+ for global rules support)
+- MCP servers configured (essential for effective usage)
 - Basic understanding of Markdown
 - Familiarity with your development workflow

+### MCP Server Setup (Required)
+Before creating rules, ensure you have these MCP servers configured:
+- **Brave Search** - For research and fact-checking
+- **Puppeteer** - For content extraction
+- **Context7** - For framework documentation (optional)

+See the [official MCP setup guide](https://docs.cline.bot/mcp/configuring-mcp-servers) for configuration instructions.

 ## Step 1: Understand the System